matloff/fastStat/README.md

 Of course, we do not collect all possible samples; we just have 1.
 We say we are 95% confident that q is in our particular interval in the above sense.
-(A note on the phrasing "q is in our interval":  Some may take this to mean that q is random, which it is not; q is unknown but fixed.
-The CI is what varies from one sample to another.)

 It's exactly like gambling.
 We don't know whether our particular roll of the dice will yield a winner, but if most rolls of the dice do so, then we may be willing to go ahead.

+A note on the phrasing "q is in our interval":

+> Some may take this to mean that q is random, which it is not; q is
+> unknown but fixed.
+The CI is what varies from one sample to another.
+> Some instructors are so worried about such misinterpreation that they
+> ban the phrasing "q is in the CI," insisting that students say "The CI
+> *contains* q, to emphasize that the CI is random, not q.
+To me, that's
+> going to absurd lengths to make a point--the two statements are
+> linquistically equivalent, after all--but again, these instructors feel
+> that misintepretation is less likely this way.

 ## Lesson CIAPPROX:  Confidence Intervals from Asymptotics